A Beginner's Guide to Buying Bar Stools

 - Measure the counter’s height from the top to the floor, then subtract 12 inches to give you enough legroom.

-- Include armrest measurements and space between the stool and counter.
+- Include armrest measurements and the space between the stool and counter.

 Ideal Distance Between Bar Stools

 This depends on how spacious your counter or island is and how many stools are needed.
-To ensure your comfort, we recommend leaving at least 6 inches or 15 cm between each end of the stools.
+To ensure your comfort, we recommend leaving at least 6 inches (15 cm) between each end of the stools.
 Measure twice to be sure!
 If you have to position your bar stools against the wall, allow enough space between your backrest and the wall so you can comfortably move and walk around without restrictions.